 Ward Massacre (1854) – On August 20, 1854, a large but dispersed wagon train on the Oregon Trail was attacked just east of present-day Caldwell, Idaho.
-For whatever reasons, the larger train had split up into three sections, all of which were headed to Fort Boise.
-When Alexander Ward’s five-wagon train from Johnson County, Missouri was passing through Canyon County a war party of Shoshone and Snake Indians came upon the group of 20 emigrants.
+For whatever reason, the larger train had split up into three sections; all headed to Fort Boise.
+When Alexander Ward’s five-wagon train from Johnson County, Missouri, was passing through Canyon County, a war party of Shoshone and Snake Indians came upon the 20 emigrants.
 When one of the Indians tried to take a horse by force, one of the travelers shot the warrior down.
-The Indians immediately retaliated in an extremely brutal manner, killing all except two of the Ward children.
+The Indians immediately retaliated in a ruthless manner, killing all except two of the Ward children.

-Thomas S. Smith, the presiding elder at the mission, was becoming unhappy with the Indians, complaining to Brigham Young about how impudent and unmanageable they had become.
+Thomas S. Smith, the presiding elder at the mission, was becoming unhappy with the Indians, complaining to Brigham Young about how bold and unmanageable they had become.